thomascrines/sql_quiz/homework.md

   16. Select the names of all users whose names start with the letter "N".

-  SELECT name FROM USERS WHERE name LIKE 'N%'
+  SELECT name FROM USERS WHERE name LIKE 'N%';

   17. Select the names of users whose names contain "er".

   SELECT name FROM USERS WHERE name LIKE '%er%';